MaterializeInc/materialize/doc/user/content/guides/node-js.md

 main();
 ```

-Polling _(repeatedly querying)_ of a view is fine, and response times are much faster than traditional database queries because Materialize maintains materialized views in memory.
-For more, refer to the node-postgres documentation of [Queries in node-postgres](https://node-postgres.com/features/queries) and [pg.Result](https://node-postgres.com/api/result) for output reference.

-**Note:** If your SELECT queries do more than read out of a materialization, think about whether you should materialize part of the query, or the whole thing.
+For more details, see the  [`node-postgres` query](https://node-postgres.com/features/queries) and [pg.Result](https://node-postgres.com/api/result) documentation.

 ## Push data to a source

-Data produced in a Node.js app **cannot be sent directly to a [`SOURCE` in Materialize](/sql/create-source/)** for a couple of reasons:

--  Materialize relies on another system (a traditional database, S3 or Kafka) to serve as the "system of record" for data.
-Materialize processes a live stream of data and maintains views in memory.
+Materialize processes live streams of data and maintains views in memory, relying on other systems (traditional databases, S3, or Kafka) to serve as "systems of record" for the data.
+Instead of updating Materialize directly, **Node.js should send data to an intermediary system.** Materialize connects to the intermediary system as a "source" and reads streaming updates from that.
--  Sending data to an intermediary system helps decouple the operation of the Node.js app from the operation of Materialize.

-The table below lists the options for **intermediary systems** that a Node.js Application can send data through to reach Materialize.
+The table below lists the intermediary systems a Node.js application can use to stream data for Materialize:

-Intermediary System | Notes and Resources
+Intermediary System | Notes
 -------------|-------------
 **Kafka** | Produce messages from [Node.js to Kafka](https://kafka.js.org/docs/getting-started), and create a [Materialize Kafka Source](/sql/create-source/json-kafka/) to consume them.
 Kafka is recommended for scenarios where low-latency and high-throughput are important.
 **Kinesis** | Send data from [Node.js to a Kinesis stream](https://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-implementation-app-nodejs.html) and consume them with a [Materialize Kinesis source](/sql/create-source/json-kinesis/).
 Kinesis is easier to configure and maintain than Kafka but less fully-featured and configurable.
 For example, Kinesis is a [volatile source](/overview/volatility/) because it cannot do infinite retention.